-Yes.
 The landlord must serve you with a written notice to pay rent or move.
-In most cases, it only has to give you three days' notice.
-The notice must also give you a chance to pay the rent.
-And it may have to give other information.
+In most cases, s/he only has to give you three days' notice and a chance to pay the rent.
+The notice may have to give other information.

-Get a receipt for any payment that your landlord accepts.
+Get a receipt for any payment your landlord accepts.
 Try to also get a written agreement not to evict you.

 Your landlord may start a lawsuit to evict you by serving you with a Summons and Complaint for "unlawful detainer".

-- Note: If you move, you will lose your federal housing assistance!
+*If you move, you will lose your federal housing assistance!

-Deposit your rent into the court registry
+Pay your rent into the court registry